-13. The PHA has not screened the family's behavior or suitability for tenancy.
-Such screening is the owner's own responsibility.

-14. The owner's lease must include word-for-word all provisions of the HUD tenancy addendum.

-15. The PHA will arrange for inspection of the unit and will notify the owner and family if the unit is not approved.
+- 13. The PHA has not screened the family's behavior or suitability for tenancy.
+Such screening is the owner's own responsibility. - 14.
+The owner's lease must include word-for-word all provisions of the HUD tenancy addendum. - 15.
+The PHA will arrange for inspection of the unit and will notify the owner and family if the unit is not approved.

-OMB Burden Statement: Th reportine instructions, searching existin data sources Collection of information about the unit features, or be 0.5 lon eed d, and competing and uding the time for reviewing viewing the collection of information. vol ntary.
-The in prmation sets provides the PHA with information he i ame, ar required to approve tenancy.
+OMB Burden Statement: The public reporting ourden for this information access on a setting ed to be 0.5 is a similar unding the time for reviewing instructions, searching existing data sources gathering and make aim to the data seed d, and completing and eviewing the collection of information.
+Collection of information about the unit feat ites, or ner came, and te and to ne it volentary.
+The irrormation is to provide the PHA with information required to approve tenancy.
 Assurances of confidentiality are not provided under this collection.
 Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions to reduce this burden, to the Office of Public and Indian Housing, US.
 Department of Housing and Urban Development, Washington, DC 20410.
 HUD may not conduct and sponsor, and a person is not required to respond to, a collection of information unless the collection displays a valid control number.